chenyubi14/vasptools/README.md

 `python $SCRIPT/update_edit_incar.py mode`: please read the file update_edit_incar.py.
 It contains many modes to fit in different situations.
 For example, if you want to change one tag for many directories.
 Create a mode in the update_edit_incar.py file, and run this command.

+`python $SCRIPT/out_wavefunc1.py + arguments`: will output a file storing the wave function of a band.
+The output file will be readable by VESTA

 # usage for specific functions

 ## phonon calculations